Deeku-01/Abnormal_log-Detecction/README.md

-# Abnormalities Detection in Endpoints using AI
+# Abnormalities Detection in Endpoint logs using AI

 **Abnormal_log-Detection** is an AI-driven application designed to detect anomalies in endpoint logs, enhancing system monitoring and security.